google/go-tdx-guest/tools/gceprovenance/README.md

 ## Quote Verification Scope

-Quote verification authenticates the QuoteV4 using the Intel root certificate embedded in this repository.
+Quote verification authenticates QuoteV4 and QuoteV5 using the Intel root certificate embedded in this repository.
 It checks the quote structure, PCK certificate chain and validity period, quote signature, QE report signature, and the binding between the attestation key and QE report.
 When `-challenge` is set, it also checks the authenticated quote `REPORT_DATA` against that value.

 The command does not download Intel PCS collateral or evaluate TDX or QE TCB status.
 It also does not check certificate revocation, workload measurements,